NaasCraft/BOWtutorial/README.md

     + Run : `python main.py -v -p -pp`

         + `-v` argument will make the program output messages in the console
-        + "-p" argument will force the pickling of pre-processed data
+        + `-p` argument will force the pickling of pre-processed data
-        + "-pp" argument will run the pre-processing script
+        + `-pp` argument will run the pre-processing script

     + You will be prompted something like this :
     ![Example console output 1](https://github.com/NaasCraft/BOWtutorial/blob/master/source/img/exampleCO_1.png)